 If I have discovered any areas of damaged or rotten wood not observed during the estimating process, I will inform the homeowner to see if replacement is something they would like me to take care of.
 At this stage, it’s a great idea to take care of these things before they become major issues!

 Next, a good paint job requires the painter to go over every square inch of the paintable surfaces, looking for loose paint.
 These areas are scraped and lightly hand-sanded.
 The aim of this prep work is again to provide a solid substrate for new paint to adhere to, and also to soften the areas where paint may have peeled over the years.
 Bare wood is primed with either an oil-based primer, or a new, water-based product which many painters here are using to promote better adhesion.
 When the primer has dried, a good painter will go around the home before painting and search out gaps or ‘ugly spots’ which require caulking.
-Excessive caulking, such us under normal clapboards, is not recommended since it back become messy-looking and perhaps seal the home too tightly, keeping moisture trapped within.
+Excessive caulking, such as under normal clapboards, is not recommended since it can become messy-looking and perhaps seal the home too tightly, keeping moisture trapped within.

 At the end of the job, the homeowner is encouraged to inspect my work, and anything they may not be satisfied with will be brought up to the standards of our contract.
 The site is cleaned, my things are packed, and I’ll see you again in 5, or maybe even 10, years!